kadavilrahul/aider_on_linux/README.md

 3.  **Configure .env file**
     - Copy paste the contents of the sample_env file from this repository to the .env file:
     - Add API keys of LLM's to the .env file:
+    - Check this to configure other values https://aider.chat/docs/config/dotenv.html

 4.  **Create virtual environment(optional)**
     ```bash